metrorailings/OwlBlog/content/posts/week-15-insights.md

 The secondary failed horribly on one play - two defensive backs made the wrong moves in giving up a touchdown run.

 Washington emphasized so much more on pass defense in the second half, committing more defensive backs into the formation and playing a loose form of man coverage pre-snap.
+As a result, they're giving up yards in the ground game.

+Now Washington has reverted back to a five-man defensive line in order to stem Seattle's rushing attack.